ToQuyenPhan/react-navbar/README.md

 * [Contact](#contact)

 ## General Information
-- This project was a react application with a simple designed navigation bar I created while learning React.
+- This project was a React application with a simple designed navigation bar I created while learning React.

 ## Technologies Used
 - React - version 18.2.